decretist/Dissertation/Chapter2/chapter2.md

 rules were provided by the canons of provincial and ecumenical councils, and somewhat later by papal decretals.

-Gratian, strictly speaking, defines canons as either *decreta Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^18] From a relatively early date, the bishops of Rome had cultivated the practice of issuing decretal
+Gratian defines canons as either *decreta
+Pontificum* ("decrees of pontiffs") or *statuta conciliorum* ("statutes of councils").[^18] From a relatively early date, the bishops of Rome had cultivated the practice of issuing decretal